 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 /s/ PricewaterhouseCoopers LLP

 Boston, Massachusetts February 28, 2012

-CONSOLIDATED BALANCE SHEETS
+BOSTON PROPERTIES, INC. CONSOLIDATED BALANCE SHEETS

-(in thousands, except for unit amounts)
+(in thousands, except for share and par value amounts)